-Perhaps it’s the nostalgia of chasing the ice cream truck as a kid or splitting a “twin popsicle” with your friend and trying to make sure it splits evenly, but whatever the reason, everyone loves popsicles.
-Since the dog days of summer are the optimal time for to perfect our own recipe, and because we’ve baked every cookie and every cake in our early quarantine days, here are 10 of our favorites.
+Perhaps it’s the nostalgia of chasing the ice cream truck as a kid or memories of splitting a “twin popsicle” with your friend and trying to make sure it splits evenly, but whatever the reason, everyone loves popsicles.
+Since the dog days of summer are the optimal time for us to perfect our own recipe, and because we’ve baked every cookie and every cake in our early quarantine days, here are 10 of our favorite popsicles to make.

 1. Blueberry Coconut Popsicles

 This recipe from Beaming Baker is super simple, using just three ingredients: full-fat coconut milk, blueberries, and maple syrup.
 Use this recipe as an excuse to buy up some fresh blueberries at your local grocery store or have them delivered with Instacart or Mercato!

-Just the name of these popsicles from Minimalist Baker are enough to get your drooling.
+Just the name of these popsicles from Minimalist Baker are enough to get you drooling.
 The caramel flavor comes from dates blended with full-fat coconut milk or coconut cream.
-Throw in some sea salt, vanilla, maple syrup, and an optional tablespoon of bourbon, and you’ve got yourself a dessert worthy of a dinner party!
+Throw in some sea salt, vanilla, maple syrup, and an optional tablespoon of bourbon, and you’ve got yourself a dessert worthy of making time and time again!

 3. Tropical Turmeric Popsicles

 Using chopped pineapple, kiwi, and coconut oil, this recipe from Abra’s Kitchen is a tropical treat waiting to be made and devoured.
 The addition of turmeric makes these treats anti-inflammatory for an added health bonus.
 This recipe also has the odd ingredient of black pepper which works with the tumeric to increase its healing properties.
 Did you know that piperine, the active compound in black pepper, can increase curcumin absorption by as much as 2000 percent?

-Fudgsicles are a true elementary school throwback; just make sure when you eat them now, before the melted chocolate winds up all over your face like it did back when!
+Fudgsicles are a true elementary school throwback (memories of melted chocolate dripping down your face, anyone?)!
 It Doesn’t Taste Like Chicken uses non-dairy milk, full-fat coconut milk, sugar, cocoa powder, vanilla extract, and the secret ingredient of corn starch (to give it a chewy, fudgy, creaminess) to create these popsicle throwbacks.

 5. Banoffee Ice Cream Pops

-Who doesn’t love an iced coconut matcha latte in the summer?
+Who doesn’t love a cool, creamy mango lassi?
 So why not channel that into a popsicle?
-Healthy and Psyched has done just that using canned coconut milk, matcha powder, maple syrup, raspberries, and cherries (though you could substitute whatever fruit you’d like).
-Channel the antioxidant power of matcha while keeping cool and enjoying a sweet treat!
+Choosing Chia has done just that using mango, coconut yogurt, vanilla extract, orange juice, and a touch of lime.
+Channel the delicious flavors of this classic, vegan-friendly beverage while keeping cool and enjoying a sweet treat!